Decateron/geosource/docs/reflection.md

 ### Go Dependancy Management

-Up until Go 1.6 which was released relatively recently, Go did not have an agreed upon method for keeping track of the version of a package on which your code depenended.
+Up until Go 1.6 which was released relatively recently, Go did not have an agreed upon method for keeping track of the version of a package on which your code dependence.
 I ran into a few cases during development where my tests on Travis CI would break due to updates to some external packages which I used.
 Since there was no way to specify that I was using an older version of the package, I'd have to spend a few hours updating my server.
 In Go 1.6, support for vendoring was added which addresses this issue, although I haven't had time to investigate adding it to the project.

 ## Problems and Solutions